-Situated on the northern coast, Trujillo is the second most populous city in Peru with a population of approximately 890,000 inhabitants.
-It is comprised of seven urban districts, which include the CHAMPS site in La Esperanza.
-La Esperanza, meaning “hope,” is what poor peasant farmers from the mountains have when they migrate to the city, as millions have done in Peru over the last decade.
-In just a few years, 200,000 people have transformed the desert foothills of the Andes mountains on the edge of Trujillo into a new urban community.
+Trujillo, on Peru’s northern coast, is the nation’s third most populous city, with its population of approximately 970,000.
+The city is made up of seven districts; the CHAMPS site is in one of these: La Esperanza (“hope”).
+Hope is what drives poor peasant farmers from the Andes mountains down to the city, as millions have done over the last decade.
+In just a few years, an influx of 200,000 new residents has transformed the desert foothills on the Trujillo’s borders into a new urban community.
+It is a slum.
+Infrastructure and services can be severely lacking—or nonexistent.

-PROBLEM: Discrimination, lack of education, and social stigma can restrict access to services
+In impoverished regions of Peru, women suffer discrimination because of their lack of education and poverty.
+Discrimination, lack of education, and social stigma can restrict access to services.

-SOLUTION: Our volunteer program supports partner facilities with medical personnel.
-By partnering with organizations like the Sisters of Bon Secours, and healthcare facilities including the Clinica Madre de Cristo, Micro Red de Salud La Esperanza, Health Post Bellavista, and Belen Hospital in Trujillo, our volunteers increase capacity.
-From assisting at deliveries to treating anemia, CMMB volunteers work side by side with local staff to provide high-quality, compassionate care to impoverished communities.
+- Provide volunteer medical professionals to support partner facilities: Micro Red de Salud La Esperanza, Health Post Bellavista, and Belen Hospital in Trujillo.
+From assisting at deliveries to treating anemia, CMMB volunteers work with local staff to provide high-quality, compassionate care.

 Empowering Vulnerable Women in Peru